-The Commission leases space from the Georgetown-Scott County Zoning Board under an informal operating lease agreement for \$12,000, annually of which \$6,000 is unpaid at June 30, 2013 and is included in the accompanying Statement of Governmental Fund Balance Sheet/Statement of Net Position as accounts payable, intergovernmental.
+The Commission leases space from the Georgetown-Scott County Zoning Board under an informal operating lease agreement for \$12,000, annually of which \$6,000 is unpaid at June 30, 2014 and is included in the accompanying Statement of Governmental Fund Balance Sheet/Statement of Net Position as accounts payable, other.
 The Georgetown-Scott County Zoning Board is affiliated with the City and County.
 This lease may be terminated at any time by either party.

-In addition, the personnel who work at the Georgetown-Scott County Revenue Commission, Inc. are employees of the City of Georgetown.
+In addition, the personnel who work at the Commission are employees of the City.
 The Commission reimburses the City for the payroll cost associated with the employees.
-During the year ended June 30, 2013, the City did not bill the Commission for these payroll cost until year end.
-As such, the Commission owed the City \$309,669 for payroll cost at June 30, 2013.
+During the year ended June 30, 2014, the City did not bill the Commission for the second half of the payroll cost until year end.
+As such, the Commission owed the City \$168,246 for payroll cost at June 30, 2014.
 This is included in the accompanying Statement of Governmental Fund Balance Sheet/Statement of Net Position as accounts payable, intergovernmental.